2KAbhishek/tmux2k/README.md

 ### ⚙️ Requirements

 > [!IMPORTANT]
-> bash 5.2 or newer, macOS users can install it using `brew install bash`
+> bash 5.2 or newer is required for colors to work correctly, macOS users can install it using `brew install bash`
+> The default macOS terminal is not supported, I would recomment Kitty, Alacritty or another modern terminal emulator

 - A [patched nerd font](https://www.nerdfonts.com/) for `powerline` and glyphs support.